|

 selected horse to win and another on it to finish in the paid places in the race.
 The number of places paid differs dependent on

 number of competitors and race type.
-It is worth noting some bookmakers (in particular
+It is worth noting some bookmakers also offer advanced places for certain races.

 Below are the normal places paid rules adhered to.